appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 17. Slider
 **Description/Summary**: Allows users to select a value from a continuous or discrete range in forms.
-Customizable with steps, colors, and value ranges[30][31].
+Customizable with steps, colors, and value ranges.

 **Sample Kotlin Code**:
 ```kotlin